MeganRoberts-dev/march-24-hackathon/README.md

 - To explore other areas of the site without having to navigate home
 - To be able to choose from a selection of predefined images and sounds
 - For the game to load quickly and contain smooth animations and features
-- To be able to browse meme content of my choice and share directly from the site
 - To enjoy using the site in part due to the pleasing aesthetics and affordances

 As a returning user I would like: